timothykamei/Gailapou-portfolio/README.md

 Contact: Easy ways to connect with me

 #Repository Structure
-|----index.html  # Main portfolio page
+index.html  -    Main portfolio page
-|----style.css   # Custom styling
+style.css   -    Custom styling

 Deployment
 This portfolio is deployed using Netlify.